nelsonjma/cv-support/lgc/kafka_streaming_tool.md

 Tasks:
-- design the tool that would consume the data taking in consideration the way the data is sent by each topic.
+- Design the tool that would consume the data taking in consideration the way the data is sent by each topic.

 - Implement the first prototype